 The sound that does penetrate can be absorbed once it’s in the room to minimize reverberation.
 It’s best to avoid minimalist style of exposed brick and wood floors.
 Consider hanging acoustic panels or adorning your space with sound dampening rug pads, wall hangings, upholstered furniture and plants to help absorb sound.

-Installing window inserts is one of the most effective ways to sound proof windows.
+Installing window inserts is one of the most effective and simple ways of soundproofing windows.
 Indow® Acoustic Grade window inserts can reduce up to 70% of outside noise when placed over single-pane windows and up to 50% of noise coming through double-pane windows.
 Whether it’s for an office or home, soundproofing windows has never been easier with our inserts that press into your existing window frame—no hassle, nails or adhesives required.

 Edged with silicone compression tubing, not only do they block noise, they create a more comfortable and energy-efficient space.
 Our inserts produce a low profile, so they don’t interfere with the design of your home or your ability to see through the window.
 Getting an exact fit is essential in soundproofing a window, since gaps and spaces allow sound to seep inside.
-At Indow, we offer custom-made solutions to fit any unique window shape.
+At Indow, we offer custom-made inserts for simple soundproofing of any unique window shape.
 Check out the video below to see a demonstration by home DIY resource center, The Craftsman Blog:

 *We want to ensure our inserts help solve your noise problem.
 Overall noise reduction depends on the amount of noise coming through your walls, ceilings, floors, doors, and existing windows.
 Noise reduction will be less when placed over double-pane windows.
 Read our full Noise Reduction Sheet to learn more.